digital-futures-academy/airport-challenge/README.md

       1. No plane can land if the airport is at full capacity to ensure available space before allowing any incoming planes to land.
       2. A plane should be at the airport before being granted permission for take-off.
       3. A plane that is already at the airport cannot land again to prevent duplicate landing requests.
-      4. No plane can land or take off during stormy weather conditions.
+      4. No plane can land or take off during stormy weather conditions (10% possibility by default).
       5. Once a plane successfully takes off, it is considered to have left the airport.
       6. Once a plane lands, it must remain at the airport until its next scheduled take-off.
 ```